Online Spring Support Group

 Content: Each support group session will include prayer and a presentation by dynamic Catholic leaders who are either adult children of divorce or separation themselves, or experts in a relevant field.
 After the presentations, there will be either guided small group break-outs or large-group Q&A with the speaker.
 Small groups give participants a chance to process together what they just heard, share how they are progressing on personal healing, and share experiences with a supportive, compassionate group of peers and trained support group leaders.
 In between sessions, participants will be given guided journaling prompts to continue their reflection and prayer.

-Topics and Speakers: Coming soon!
+Topics and Speakers: Find the schedule below!

 Online community: Participants will have access to our exclusive, private online community where they can interact between sessions, such as talking with other attendees, participating in topical discussions, and asking questions of the speakers.
 After the support group ends, participants will have FREE access to our larger moderated, online community for alumni, for ongoing support and encouragement.
 (This is a yearly value of $350 - included for free to support group participants!)